arikui1911/strscan/README.md

 # strscan

-copycat of Ruby StringScanner by Go
+'strscan' is aiming for usability of Ruby StringScanner in Go.

+## License

+See file 'LICENSE'.